-Changes to the SIP were agreed at the IC meetings held on 8 July and 24 September 2020, and signed-off by the Trustee.
-At the IC meeting on 8 July the SIP was amended to reflect the addition of the TPT Self Select Cash Fund as a default option.
-This arose from the suspension of the Self-Select Property Fund earlier in the year.
-At the IC meeting on 24 September the SIP was amended to reflect regulations due to come into force on 1 October 2020 concerning incentives and arrangements with investment managers, turnover, costs and engagement.
+Changes to the SIP were agreed at the Investment Committee meeting held on 9 September 2021 and signed-off by the Trustee.
+The SIP was amended to reflect that the TPT Self-Select Cash Fund was no longer a default option.
+The TPT Self-Select Cash Fund had been temporarily designated as a default fund following the suspension of the Self-Select Property Fund in 2020.